How To Write an Animated Explainer Video Script

 Animated Explainer Video Script – Start With an Outline

-The first step to learning how to write a script for a short video is to write down an outline.
+The first step to learning how to write a video script for a short video is to write down an outline.
 You know you want to create an animated explainer video, but that’s just a broad stroke.
 You need to decide how to best break that down to truly ensure your audience receives your full message, not just a slice of it.

 There are several factors to consider for your outline: